-A couple more months and I’ll be back in the desert!
+In 2020 I’ve officially moved back to the desert, after spending 8 months in Poland.
 The year 2019 taught me a very valuable lesson: home is not always a place where you were born and raised.
 Home is where you feel most comfortable, where your family is, a place you long to come back to (even if you never thought you would!).
-A discovery I made after moving back to Poland was a big one, too: I didn’t feel at home there anymore.
-The memories of my childhood and how things used to be are still there, but I feel detached from them.
-Sort of like watching a movie about my own life, with this slim attractive girl in her early 20s playing the main part. 😉
+A discovery I made after moving back to Poland was a big one, too: I didn’t feel exactly at home there anymore.
+The memories of my childhood and how things used to be were still there, but I felt detached from them.
+I felt like I’m on a trip down the memory lane, instead of starting a new chapter in life.
+Sort of like watching a movie about my own life, with this slim, attractive, and childless girl in her early 20s playing the main part. 😉

-What I can say now with complete certainty is that my life really began when I moved to the Middle East to join my husband.
-We’ve made it exactly like we wanted it to be.
+What I can say now with complete certainty is that my adult life really began when I moved to the Middle East to join my husband.
+We’ve created it exactly like we wanted it to be.
 I was not there along for someone else’s ride, but it was something I’ve built with my own pair of hands.
-Which is why I am so excited to go back and resume the construction activity. 🙂
+And his is why I was so excited to go back and resume the life construction activity. 🙂

-What does not excite me, however, is the perspective of shifting myself and the boys to a different country… again.
-Luckily, now I’m experienced enough to be able to make the process less of a hassle for all of us.
+What did not excite me, however, was the perspective of shifting myself and the boys to a different country… again.
+Luckily, I was experienced enough to be able to make the process less of a hassle for all of us.

 1. Before you start packing, go around the house and collect all the documents which you’d like to take with you.

 Things like family medical records (translated to English if necessary), birth certificates, kids’ school reports, your own diplomas & certificates, work-related documents, etc. Make sure you gather everything you might use abroad.
 If you’re moving somewhere far, it would be a huge inconvenience to wait for someone to send the papers over to you later on!
-Personally, I keep all important paperwork in one cute box (thanks, Ikea!), so I’ll just dig through that before packing.
+Personally, I keep all important paperwork in Poland in one cute box (thanks, Ikea!), so I just dug through that before packing.

 2. Make a list of items which might not be available (or are very expensive) in the country you’re moving into, and stock up!

-It’s easy for me now, because I know exactly what I was missing when I was living in Doha, so I’ll be sure to bring all those things with me. 🙂 Think about it and do some research: do you take any medicine that you might not be able to find there?
+It was pretty easy for me, because I knew exactly what I was missing while living in Doha, so I was sure to bring all those things with me. 🙂 Think about it and do some research: do you take any medicine that you might not be able to find there?
 Is there any local skincare brand you use that you’re not willing to replace?
 Are your favorite treats easily available at the local supermarkets?
 My list would look somewhere like this:

 — a yearly supply of contact lenses (terribly expensive in Qatar, also, low availability of certain brands!),